capsule-corp-ternoa/ternoa-proposals/Technical specifications/Technical Spec - TEE Pallet.md

   /// Origin : operator Account Address
   /// enclave_address :- Generated within each enclave (PK)
   /// api_uri :- API URI of the enclave
-  /// value :- Token value that is being staked with the registration
   /// payee :- Reward destination account ID
   /// Signed by operator (the origin)
   /// Notes: